getsentry/sentry-jira/docs/source/index.rst

  - Removes self-included select2 library in favour of the one built into sentry

  - Now requires at least Sentry v.
-5.3.3
+5.3.3.
+If upgrading from a version older than 5.1, check out the sentry upgrade guide http://sentry.readthedocs.org/en/latest/upgrading/index.html#upgrading-to-5-1

 0.6.12
 ######